HotDB-Community/hotdb-documents/docs/zh/latest/standard.md

 root> mysql -uroot -proot -h127.0.0.1 -P3323

 mysql: [Warning] Using a password on the command line interface can be insecure.
 Welcome to the MySQL monitor.
-Commands end with ; or \g.
+Commands end with ; or g.
 Your MySQL connection id is 515
 Server version: 5.1.27-HotDB-2.5.0 HotDB Server by Hotpu Tech Copyright (c) 2000, 2016, Oracle and/or its affiliates.
 All rights reserved.
 Oracle is a registered trademark of Oracle Corporation and/or its affiliates.
 Other names may be trademarks of their respective owners.
-Type 'help;' or '\h' for help.
-Type '\c' to clear the current input statement.
+Type 'help;' or 'h' for help.
+Type 'c' to clear the current input statement.

 mysql> show databases;